Verified Secure Compilation for Mixed-Sensitivity Concurrent Programs: Noninterference and its refinement for mixed-sensitivity concurrent programs

 \begin{restatable} [Local mode compliance] {definition} {deflocalmodecompliance} \end{restatable}

 Then, all threads must together obey a \emph{global modes compatibility} requirement.
-This requirement says that the threads' mode states in all reachable global configurations of the concurrent program (the ``$\ReachableMdsLists$'') are \emph{compatible} ---that is, if any one thread assumes a particular location will not be accessed for writing or reading, then all other threads must be guaranteeing not to access that location for the same purpose.
-Here, with syntax ``$\mapmdsOf{\mdss}$'' we will denote the mapped projection that extracts the list $\mdss$ of mode states from a list $\cms$ of $\Tps \times (\Mode \Rightarrow \Var\ \set)$ pairs:
+This requirement says that the threads' mode states in all reachable global configurations of the concurrent program (the ``$\ReachableMdsLists$'') are \emph{compatible} ---that is, if any one thread assumes a particular location will not be accessed for writing or reading, then all other threads must be guaranteeing not to access that location for the same purpose:

 \begin{restatable} [Global modes compatibility] {definition} {defglobalmodescompatibility} \end{restatable}

 Note that this global modes compatibility requirement is \emph{not compositional}; consequently, instead of obliging the program developer to prove it for the source programs to be fed to our compiler, we will prove it as an invariant maintained by the execution semantics of our source language---particularly, by its synchronisation primitives (see \autoref{sec:source-language}).